Available Sandbox Sizes

 Configuring Sandbox Size

-Set a default sandbox size for your entire organization:
+Set a default sandbox size for your entire organization:- Navigate to codegen.com/settings/sandboxes

 - Select your preferred default sandbox size